Cognigy/Documentation/docs/ai/escalate/handover-reference/genesys-cloud-open-messaging.md

 To enable this feature, use the `GENESYS_CLOUD_OM_HANDLE_BOT_MESSAGE: "true"` feature flag.

-To display Genesys Status and Bot messages, follow these steps:
+To display Genesys Status and Bot messages, follow these steps within your Cognigy Flow:

 1. In your chosen Handover Flow, set a **Lookup** Node below the **Handover to Agent** Node.
 Set **Lookup** Node as your Entrypoint.
 2. For the **Type** field within the **Lookup** Node, select **Handover Status**.